citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningSchemeVmMetadataResponseModel.md

 `func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetZoneName()`

 UnsetZoneName ensures that no value is present for ZoneName, not even an explicit nil
+### GetStorageType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetStorageType() string`

+GetStorageType returns the StorageType field if non-nil, zero value otherwise.

+### GetStorageTypeOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetStorageTypeOk() (*string, bool)`

+GetStorageTypeOk returns a tuple with the StorageType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetStorageType(v string)`

+SetStorageType sets StorageType field to given value.

+### HasStorageType

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasStorageType() bool`

+HasStorageType returns a boolean if a field has been set.

+### SetStorageTypeNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetStorageTypeNil(b bool)`

+ SetStorageTypeNil sets the value for StorageType to be an explicit nil

+### UnsetStorageType
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetStorageType()`

+UnsetStorageType ensures that no value is present for StorageType, not even an explicit nil
+### GetEncryptionKeyId

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetEncryptionKeyId() string`

+GetEncryptionKeyId returns the EncryptionKeyId field if non-nil, zero value otherwise.

+### GetEncryptionKeyIdOk

+`func (o *ProvisioningSchemeVmMetadataResponseModel) GetEncryptionKeyIdOk() (*string, bool)`

+GetEncryptionKeyIdOk returns a tuple with the EncryptionKeyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEncryptionKeyId

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetEncryptionKeyId(v string)`

+SetEncryptionKeyId sets EncryptionKeyId field to given value.

+### HasEncryptionKeyId

+`func (o *ProvisioningSchemeVmMetadataResponseModel) HasEncryptionKeyId() bool`

+HasEncryptionKeyId returns a boolean if a field has been set.

+### SetEncryptionKeyIdNil

+`func (o *ProvisioningSchemeVmMetadataResponseModel) SetEncryptionKeyIdNil(b bool)`

+ SetEncryptionKeyIdNil sets the value for EncryptionKeyId to be an explicit nil

+### UnsetEncryptionKeyId
+`func (o *ProvisioningSchemeVmMetadataResponseModel) UnsetEncryptionKeyId()`

+UnsetEncryptionKeyId ensures that no value is present for EncryptionKeyId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)